 - Essay relating to the UN Sustainable Development Goals (30%)

-1 credit per 50 hours is available from our main U.S. academic school of record, The College of New Jersey, under a Community Field Experience.
+1 credit per 50 hours is available (upon request for extra fees) from our main U.S. academic school of record, The College of New Jersey, under a Community Field Experience.

 One of today’s greatest development success stories, Rwanda is Africa’s prime study abroad jewel.
 The country underwent a breathtaking transformation since the genocide in 1994.
 A model for poverty reduction and economic growth, it accounts for the highest percentage of women in parliament anywhere in the world.
 And the streets of its modern green capital Kigali are clean, safe and free of corruption.